 Discussing ableism in the arts is not new, although I am surprised at the lack of conversations I’ve had about it at Oberlin.
 I remember my first or second year there was a big petition going around Facebook about how Warner (the Theater and Dance building at my campus) was not accessible to just about every identity that wasn’t a thin cis white able-bodied person, and I signed it, but I thought, why aren’t we talking about what it means that most of us in these performing arts fields are still able-bodied people making art?
 And that it’s only when we’re injured in some way that we start to think about ableism and how it affects our future in our professions?

 Even when I would philosophize about not having a voice, I was still scared of losing it.
-I internalize this idea that I just haven’t reached my potential, and I thought “What if I lose my voice and I never get a chance to see that potential?”
+I internalized this idea that I just haven’t reached my potential, and I thought “What if I lose my voice and I never get a chance to get there?”
 I have friends who are visual artists who dramatically declare that they would rather commit suicide than be blind.
 I always hated that because the first artist I ever admired (besides my father) was Stevie Wonder, and I’m like “This man is one of the best musicians in the world.”
 Now I’m thinking about how Nyle DiMarco was the first deaf winner of Dancing With The Stars, and I’m feel like I’m getting into a bit of “exceptionalism-talk” (where I’m just highlighting cool things people outside of “the mainstream” have done that make them deserve to be given the respect they deserve just for being a human being, but that’s a whole other blog post).
 The point is that there are ways for people to still create art even if they are not able-bodied, but the constant assumption is that we have to be able-bodied in order to make “real art or tell real stories.”

-My journalism fellowship is working at a public radio station.
+My journalism fellowship is at a public radio station.
 It was not a part of the job description that I needed to be able to speak or hear, but I do wonder if I would have been considered for the job if I was deaf or mute.
 Would I then have to find other opportunities to “share my voice?”
 Would my voice be worth “hearing?”

 Now I think that my mom wanted me to be a journalist so that I could be a black man that talks about the things that people don’t want to talk about.
 For all I know, maybe it was a projection, maybe she wanted to be a journalist.
 I’ll probably never know.
 I do know that the one thing about disability is that it is a status/identity that people can come in and out of over the course of their lifetime, and maybe it will affect me.
 Maybe something will happen in which I can’t perform or write the way I currently can.
 If that happens, I wonder if I will see myself the way I saw my mother when I thought she was going to be in a nursing home.